sweetrdf/easyrdf/README.md

 EasyRdf was in maintenance mode since 2017 ([link](https://github.com/easyrdf/easyrdf/issues/282)) and not actively maintained since.
 There were 6+ pull requests pending at that time with fixes and new features.
 Its sad to see another RDF PHP project die slowly, so i decided to clean house and give the code a new home ([old fork](https://github.com/sweetyrdf/easyrdf), [further info](https://github.com/easyrdf/easyrdf/issues/320)).
 A few months in late 2020 EasyRdf was actively improved (me being a co-maintainer for a while), but that stopped and decay began again.

-I decided to abondon my [old fork](https://github.com/sweetyrdf/easyrdf) to make use of latest EasyRdf improvements.
-Therefore this Github repository was created.
+I decided to abandon my [old fork](https://github.com/sweetyrdf/easyrdf) to make use of latest EasyRdf improvements.
+Therefore this Github repository was created as a replacement for `sweetyrdf/easyrdf`.

 #### What can you expect as a user?

-This fork aims to be a drop-in replacement for the `easyrdf/easyrdf` package, which means, you can use it without changing your code.
-But you should still read the notes of the latest release, to make sure nothing unexpected happens after an update.
+This fork (v1.\*) aims to be a drop-in replacement for the `easyrdf/easyrdf` package, which means, you can use it **without changing your code**. *But you should still read the notes of the latest release, to make sure nothing unexpected happens after an update.*

 #### What can you expect as an EasyRdf developer?

 This repository is set up in a way to lower the maintenance overhead in comparison to the original version.

-Furthermore, this repository is held by an organization instead of a user.
-This allows more flexible maintenance like add further maintainer or helper.
+Test related tool was partly replaced with more lightweight solutions.
+Furthermore this repository is held by an organization instead of a user, which allows more flexible maintenance.

-**Contributions are welcome!** Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for further information.

-Further mainainers are possible, please send an email to [@k00ni](https://github.com/k00ni).

 ## Licensing